 An omnivert’s disposition can change day to day based on external circumstances.
 For instance, work stress affecting their mental health, added meetings, and too much or too little social interaction can all cause an omnivert to flip from being the life of the party to a recluse.
 When an omnivert is self-aware about what triggers them, they can stop this behavior before it happens.

 To do this:

-- Find coping mechanisms: Create solutions for your triggers.
+- Find coping mechanisms: Create the best solutions for your triggers.
 For example, don’t pencil six long meetings into one day if you know it drains you.
 Instead, spread the time you spend with your team across the week.

 2. Establish Consistent Times to Interact with Your Team

 Remote workers might struggle with balancing their introversion and extroversion since they don’t get a lot of face-time with their team.
 At the core of ambiverts is consistency.
 To be more consistent, create a routine or schedule where everyone anticipates the interaction.
 The more regular these interactions are, the less people will be inclined to act in extremes.
-As a result, everyone will begin to feel comfortable just being themselves around each other.
+As a result, everyone will begin to feel comfortable just being their best selves around each other.